renatomaia/loski/doc/manual.md

 Otherwise, returns a structure that provides the following fields:

 `type`
-:	is either the string `"ipv4"` or `"ipv6"` to indicate the address is a IPv4 or IPv6 address, respectively.
+:	is either the string `"ipv4"`, `"ipv6"`, or `"file"` to indicate the address is a IPv4, IPv6 or file path address, respectively.

 `literal`
-:	is the text (literal) representation of the address, like `"192.0.2.128"` (IPv4) or `"::ffff:c000:0280"` (IPv6).
+:	is the text (literal) representation of the address, like `"192.0.2.128"` (IPv4), `"::ffff:c000:0280"` (IPv6), or `"/tmp/losi_tmp0280.sock"` (file path).

 `binary`
 :	is the binary representation of the address, like `"\192\0\2\128"` (IPv4) or `"\0\0\0\0\0\0\0\0\0\0\255\255\192\0\2\128"` (IPv6).
+For file path addresses this field contain the literal path followed by one or more `'\0'`.

 `port`
-:	is the port number of the address.
+:	is the port number of IPv4 and IPv6 address.
+For file path addresses this field is `nil`.

 Moreover, you can pass the object to the standard function `tostring` to obtain the address as a string inside a URI, like `"192.0.2.128:80"` (IPv4) or `[::ffff:c000:0280]:80` (IPv6).